 In 2020/21 over 1 million people were recruited into COVID-19 studies across the UK, leading to greater understanding of the disease and how to treat it, and of course the vaccine.
 There are research studies taking place now involving people with a wide range of long term conditions, diseases, disabilities as well as health volunteers.

-NHS England and NHS Improvement are key delivery partners of the Government’s National Vision For Clinical Research published in March 2021 and the underpinning implementation plan published in June 2021 and The Life Sciences Vision published in July 2021.
+NHS England are a key delivery partner of the Government’s National Vision For Clinical Research published in March 2021 and the underpinning implementation plan published in June 2021 and The Life Sciences Vision published in July 2021.

 In November 2021, making research matter was published setting out a policy framework for developing and investing in nursing related research activity across the NHS.